Skip to content

 Everything you type gets XML-escaped on the way in.
 Ampersands, angle brackets, and quotes in a counterparty name or reference won’t break the document, so Smith & Co <Ltd> is encoded correctly instead of producing malformed XML.

-Honest caveat: this is a minimal CAMT.053.
-It’s well-formed and namespaced correctly, and it carries the fields most reconciliation tooling reads, but it leaves out the heavier optional structures, account owner, opening and closing balances (Bal), bank transaction codes, end-to-end IDs.
+Honest caveat: this is a compact CAMT.053.
+It’s well-formed and namespaced correctly, and it carries the fields most reconciliation tooling reads, opening and closing balances (Bal) computed from the opening balance you supply, a transaction summary (TxsSummry), a unique NtryRef and AcctSvcrRef per entry, and an end-to-end ID on each TxDtls.
+What it leaves out are the heavier optional structures: account owner, bank transaction codes (BkTxCd), and structured remittance.
 Some strict bank importers expect those.
 For testing, prototyping, and tools that only need entry-level data, it’s plenty.
 For submitting to a particular bank, check what their schema profile requires.

 It all happens in your browser.
 The CSV is parsed and the XML is assembled in JavaScript on the page, nothing is uploaded.
 Given these are transaction records, that’s the right place for it to run.